 “Design for Life is a paradigm shift that has already happened.
 We are living in critical and exciting times where we have the possibility to shape more meaningful collaborative platforms that will focus on realizing visions rather than just launching isolated products and fragmented messages.
 These will be provided by the sources we trust and choose – the people in our lives who we interact with on a daily level.”

-Tanya Kim Grassley, Brand development strategist.
+Tanya Kim Grassley, Strategist.